An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Conclusion and Future Work

-However, the theory and algorithms introduced in the current paper are specifically designed for bivariate fields.
-Future work will focus on extending them for general PL multi-fields.
-It is important to highlight that the net-like structure of the Reeb space for a bivariate field encapsulates the joint topological features of both fields in a concise $1$-dimensional structure.
+However, the theory and algorithms introduced in the current paper are specifically designed for bivariate fields on combinatorial $3$-manifolds without boundary.
+Future work will focus on extending the results for generic PL multi-fields.
+Moreover, our algorithm admits a potential generalization to piecewise-linear fields defined over arbitrary finite simplicial complexes, thereby extending beyond the more restrictive framework of combinatorial 3-manifolds without boundary.
+It is important to highlight that the net-like structure of the Reeb space for a bivariate field encapsulates the joint topological features of both fields in a concise $1$-dimensional structure and is the topologically correct version of the joint contour net \cite{2014-Carr-JCN}.
 Therefore, this work harbors potential for applications across diverse computational domains, requiring exploration in future studies.

+\bmhead{Acknowledgements} The first two authors would like to thank the Science and Engineering Research Board (SERB), India, Grant Number: SERB/CRG/2018/000702 and MINRO Center (Machine Intelligence and Robotics Center) at International Institute of Information Technology-Bangalore (IIITB), for funding this project.
+The third author has been supported in part by JSPS KAKENHI Grant Numbers JP22K18267, JP23H05437, and by Institute of Mathematics for Industry, Joint Usage/Research Center in Kyushu University (FY2024 Workshop(II) ``Integration of machine learning and mathematical modeling, and deepening of its theory II'' (2024a005)).